 If you’re looking for information on other development projects happening around Canmore, visit our webpage Current Planning Applications.

-The full budget and complete list of projects can be viewed in the 2023 2028 Budget and Business Plan (20.99 MB) .
+The full budget and complete list of projects can be viewed on this webpage.

 Visit RFP and Tender Opportunities to bid on current projects.